RealWorldApplications/100-days-of-code/r1-log.md

 Finished a project for Flutter Create Contest.
 It's a trivia quiz app.
 ### R1D4
 Finished the first project on freecodecamp - Tribute Page.
+### R1D5
+Started another Flutter project.
+It's a tip calculator.
+I have the basics working.
+Next I need to work on the UI.